istvan-fodor/twitter-scala-scraper/README.md

 Description
 -----------

-This is a Scala application that you can use to read tweets off of Twitter and store in JSON format.
+This is a Scala application that you can use to read tweets off of Twitter and store in a file in JSON format.
 To run, you require Java 8.

 Building
 --------